jaspindersingh83/Housecups-React-Redux-ReactNative-Node-Mongo-Cypress-Jest/README.md

 * The user is sent an email that password has been reset.

 Errors:
 1. Checks password and confirm password.
 Error `Password and confirm password don't match`.

+POST`\settings`

+A user can reset his password via this route.
+User fills in newpassword and confirmPassword for same

+Success
+* The user is shown settings change success.
+* The user is sent an email that email and password has been reset.

+Errors:
+1. Authentication error. `You are not authorized.
+Please login`.
+2. Checks password and confirm password.
+Error `Password and confirm password don't match`.
+3. Checks if email is valid
+Error `Please enter a valid email id`

+GET`\signout`

+Success
+* The JWT in localstorage is deleted.
+* The user is redirected to signin page.